marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-08-post-google-it-support.md

 On the flip side, it's worth mentioning that while Google Professional Certificates equip you with valuable knowledge and skills, they might not be seen as prestigious as an AZ-104 certification from Microsoft or a Google Cloud Platform (GCP) one.
 This has been my personal experience.
 Nonetheless, the time you spend on them is definitely a great advantage, especially if an IT Support skillset is what you're after.

-**Disclaimer:** This article is solely based on my personal account.
+**🚨 Disclaimer:** This article is solely based on my personal account.
 I have not received any endorsement from Google or any related party.
 I aim to share insights that may help others assess whether the Google IT Support Professional Certificate aligns with their own objectives and needs.
 Whenever possible, I also encourage you to look into available scholarships or community resources that may foster lifelong learning for a more accessible educational experience.
 {: .notice--info}

 ---